smolendawid/Gomrade/README.md

 - Navigate to downloaded repository in console and run `python3 -m pip install -r requirements.txt`
 - Run `python3 run.py`

-Contact smolendawid@gmail.com if you need help
+Contact if you need help: my username at gmail.com

 * if you played at least a few moves with the Gomrade, please send the images and text files generated in data/ directory.
 It will GREATLY help with the development od the Gomrade